Threshold Wise Testing procedure for testing functional analysis of variance

 An object of class

 stats::formula(or one that can be coerced to that class) specifying the model to be fitted in a symbolic fashion.
-The output variable (left-hand side) of the formula can be either a matrix of dimension \(n \times J\) containing the pointwise evaluations of \(n\) functions on the same grid of \(J\) points, or an object of classfda::fd.- dx
+The response (left-hand side) can be either a matrix of dimension \(n \times J\) containing the pointwise evaluations of \(n\) functions on the same grid of \(J\) points, or an object of classfda::fd.- dx

 A numeric value specifying the discretization step of the grid used to evaluate functional data when it is provided as objects of class